-Since 31 December 2019 the Group has been able to secure EUR 499.3 million of external bank loan financing by revolving and extending the existing credit facilities (€ 10 million) and securing new facilities (€ 489.3 million), while drawing EUR 152.4 million of fresh funds in 2020.
+Since 31 December 2019 the Group has been able to secure EUR 499.3 million of external bank loan financing by revolving and extending the existing credit facilities (EUR 10 million) and securing new facilities (EUR 489.3 million), while drawing EUR 152.4 million of fresh funds in 2020.
 In addition, the Group is actively negotiating another facility exceeding EUR 120 million that would be collateralised by a prime London project.

-36 Events after the End of the Reporting Period (Continued)

 Growth in appraisal value was assumed for projects where construction is continuing and financing is secured through already contracted credit facilities.
 Speculative development projects in an early phase of development or construction in progress with no external loan financing secured, have been either temporarily put on hold or their construction, to the extent technically feasible, has been freezed and completion postponed.
 Possible contingencies from the already signed lease agreements have been assessed, but no major impact is expected as a result.